RafaelBarbosatec/bonfire/README.md

       enemies: DungeonMap.enemies(),
       background: BackgroundColorGame(Colors.blueGrey[900]),
-      constructionMode: false, // If true, activates hot reload to ease the map constructions and draws the grid );
+      constructionMode: false, // If true, activates hot reload to ease the map constructions and draws the grid
+      showCollisionArea: false, // If true, show collision area of the elements );
   }
 ```